sczachariah/FMWPLT-QA-TOOLS/README.md

-This repository generates fmwplt-qa-tools image using wercker
+This repository generates fmwplt-qa-tools image using wercker.